FrankSzendzielarz/SorobanRPCSDK/docs/tutorials/soroban-authorizations.md

-# Invoking Soroban Smart Contracts
+# Soroban Authorizations

-This tutorial demonstrates how to invoke Soroban smart contracts using the Stellar RPC SDK.
-You'll learn how to create, simulate, and execute a contract invocation transaction.
+This tutorial demonstrates how to work with Soroban authorizations using the Stellar RPC SDK.
+You'll learn how to create, simulate, sign, and execute transactions that require authorization from multiple accounts.

 ## Prerequisites

 - A project with the Stellar RPC SDK installed
-- A funded Stellar account
+- Multiple funded Stellar accounts
-- A deployed Soroban contract ID
+- A deployed Soroban contract that requires authorization
 - Basic understanding of Stellar transactions and Soroban

+## Understanding Soroban Authorizations

+Soroban contracts can require authorization from specific accounts to perform certain operations.
+For example, a payment contract might require authorization from the account that's sending funds.
+The authorization process in Soroban involves:

+1. Creating a contract invocation
+2. Simulating the transaction to determine which authorizations are needed
+3. Signing the authorization payloads with the required accounts
+4. Adding the signatures to the transaction
+5. Submitting the completed transaction

 ## Initializing the Client